Tunable helical crystals: Dispersion of 1D helical crystal

-As seen from equations presented in Sec.~\ref{sec:Dirac-points}, different Dirac points become closer when flux deviates from integer and half-integer values by a value $\delta \phi$.
-For certain values of flux these points merge forming a double DP and then disappear with further increase of $\delta \phi.$ At the merging point two branches of the spectrum touch each other, i.e. they coincide and have the same derivative.
+As seen from equations presented in Sec.~\ref{sec:Dirac-points}, different massive Dirac cones become closer when flux deviates from integer and half-integer values by a value $\delta \phi$.
+For certain values of flux these points converge forming a double DP and then disappear with further increase of $\delta \phi.$ At the convergence point two branches of the spectrum touch each other, i.e. they coincide and have the same derivative (see Fig.~\ref{DDP-fig}).